 Code of Conduct

-The Library Code of Conduct is designed to create a safe and quiet environment for all patrons to enjoy.
+The Biola Library Code of Conduct is designed to create a safe and quiet environment for all patrons to enjoy.
+The library and its contents is a shared resource and, as such, requires all patrons to treat it, and the other patrons who use it, with respect and consideration.
 Library users are responsible for informing themselves of library policies.
 This code applies to all users of the Biola Library, including faculty, staff and members of the community.
 Thank you for your cooperation.

 Use of the Library

 Access to the library is permitted only for purposes of using library resources or studying.
-Soliciting, loitering or sleeping is not permitted.
-Audio recording, videotaping, photography and other audio-visual recording are not permitted except where expressly authorized.
+Soliciting or loitering is not permitted.
+Audio recording, videotaping, photography and other audio-visual recording are not permitted except when expressly authorized.

-Library users must be prepared to provide valid personal identification if asked by library staff or Campus Safety personnel.
+Library users need to be prepared to provide valid personal identification if asked by library staff or Campus Safety personnel.
 University students, staff and faculty should carry their ID card at all times when in the library.

 Individual, Quiet Study

 A quiet atmosphere is expected in all areas of the building except for the group study rooms and the outdoor Study Terrace.
-Any noise or activity that disturbs the concentration of other users (including noise from conversations, cell phones, pagers, musical devices, etc.) is considered inappropriate.
+Any noise or activity that disturbs the concentration of other users (including noise from conversations, snoring, cell phones, musical devices, etc.) is considered inappropriate.
 Areas where there are service desks, library phones and computers will be noisier than other areas.
+Patrons are invited to politely remind others to maintain a quiet atmosphere and refrain from disturbing others.
+If assistance is needed to maintain an appropriate study environment, please contact library personnel.

 Cell Phones and Pagers

 Cell phones and pagers are to be turned off or put on silent mode if brought into the library.
-Cell phone conversations are not permitted inside the library.
+Patrons may take calls in stairwells or on the Study Terrace.

 Food and Drinks